Submissions

 • Graphs, line drawings, and the like should be labelled as “Figures”.

-• Photographs should be labeled as “Photos”.
+• Photographs should be labelled as “Photos”.

 • Photographs and scanned images should have a minimum resolution of 300 dpi, and/or 1200 x 1800 pixels.